 In collaboration with the Sportsecyclopedia.com

-Just in time for Christmas, the Dallas Cowboys unveil new Double-Star Jersey for their Thanksgiving game against the Green Bay Packers.
-Fans would not get a chance to see Troy Aikman wear it in this game, as he was out with an injury.
-The Cowboys, however, still beat the Packers 42-31 as Jason Garrett passes for 311 yards with two touchdowns.
+Just in time for Christmas, the Dallas Cowboys unveiled a new Double-Star Jersey for their Thanksgiving game against the Green Bay Packers.
+Fans would be unable to see Troy Aikman wear it in this game as he was injured.
+The Cowboys, however, still beat the Packers 42-31 as Jason Garrett passed for 311 yards with two touchdowns.

 With momentum entirely on Dallas’ side, the Cowboys quickly got the ball back and drove down the field again, extending the lead to 32-24 as Emmitt Smith scored on the first play of the fourth quarter.
 The Cowboys would continue their attack on the next drive, as Garrett connected with Michael Irvin on a 35-yard scoring pass.
 Sterling Sharpe would catch a fourth touchdown pass, but it was not enough as the Cowboys got a field goal by Boniol and won the game 42-31.